girishji/vimcomplete/README.md

 :VimCompleteDisable
 ```

-Following command shows a list completion sources enabled for for the current
+Following command shows a list of completion sources enabled for the current
 buffer.

 ```